Sard's theorem: Idea of the proof

+ensures that there is enough differentiability for the Taylor-expansion and covering argument to force the set of critical values to have measure zero.

 Variants

 There are many variants of this lemma, which plays a basic role in singularity theory among other fields.
 The case $m=1$ was proven by Anthony P. Morse in 1939, and the general case by Arthur Sard in 1942.

 A version for infinite-dimensional Banach manifolds was proven by Stephen Smale.

 The statement is quite powerful, and the proof involves analysis.
 In topology it is often quoted — as in the Brouwer fixed-point theorem and some applications in Morse theory — in order to prove the weaker corollary that “a non-constant smooth map has at least one regular value”.

 In 1965 Sard further generalized his theorem to state that if $f:N\rightarrow M$ is $C^\infty$ and if $A_r\subseteq N$ is the set of points $x\in N$ such that $df_x$ has rank less or equal than $r$, then the Hausdorff dimension of $f(A_r)$ is at most $r$.